What are CRESTA Zones?

-The CRESTA standard was originally developed as a joint project of Swiss Reinsurance Company, Gerling-Konzern Globale Reinsurance Company and the Munich Reinsurance Company.
-Today, the secrtariat roll alternates between Swiss Re (Swiss Reinsurance Company Ltd., Zurich) and Munich Re (Münchener Rückversicherungs-Gesellschaft, Munich).
-The CRESTA Secretariat is currently with Munich Re.
+The CRESTA standard was originally developed as a joint project between Swiss Reinsurance Company (Swiss Re), Gerling-Konzern Globale Reinsurance Company and Munich Reinsurance Company (Munich Re).
+Until recently, the secretariat roll alternated between Swiss Re and Munich Re.
+In 2018, the CRESTA Secretariat has been assigned to the Swiss company, Perils AG.

 How often are CRESTA zones updated?

 The CRESTA standard is only updated every few years.
-This is problematic since many zones were defined by postal/zip codes.
+This can be problematic as many zones are defined by postal/zip codes.
 Postal authorities change post/zip codes all the time but the CRESTA standard is effectively frozen.
-For example, the US Postal Service has issued over 240 zip code changes in 2014, but none of these will be reflected in the CRESTA standard.
-Sadly, the gap between the latest post/zip code data and the standard is widening daily and it is not safe to assume that a building with post/zip code 12345 will be in CRESTA zone XXX_12345.
+For example, the US Postal Service issued over 240 zip code changes in 2014, but none of these will be reflected in the CRESTA standard.
+The gap between the latest post/zip code data and the standard is widening daily and it is not safe to assume that a building with post/zip code 12345 will be in CRESTA zone XXX_12345.

-Europa Technologies (UK), working in cooperation with MB International (Germany), has released an independent GIS implementation of the standard called Global CRESTA Plus.
-Europa Technologies was part of the team who brought the standard into the digital mapping era and has maintained a CRESTA zone mapping implementation longer than any other vendor.
-Using their experience as a supplier to Fortune Global 500 companies, including Google (Google Earth / Google Maps), Global CRESTA Plus is the only known product to implement the standard in the context of a well-maintained, up-to-date, political map.
+Working in cooperation with MB International (Germany), we produce an independent implementation of the standard called Global CRESTA Plus.
+Europa Technologies was part of the team who brought the standard into the GIS mapping era and has maintained a CRESTA zone product longer than any other vendor.
+Using our experience as a supplier to Fortune Global 500 companies, including Google (Google Earth / Google Maps), Global CRESTA Plus is the only known product to implement the standard in the context of a well-maintained, up-to-date, political map.